-- 5.4.1 Net expenditure is underspent by £0.603m. - 5.4.2 Employee costs is underspent by £0.366m due to a number of vacancies.
-Recruitment plans continue to be progressed to fill these as quickly as possible, however this is proving challenging in the current market. - 5.4.3 Transport costs is overspent by £0.073m mainly in relation to Transport and Support Service (TASS) in Technical Care and is linked to taxi and external vehicle hire required as a result of vacancies.
-This will reduce as recruitment progresses. - 5.4.4 Supplies and Services is underspent by £0.298m.
-Technical Care Services is underspent by £0.410m based on activity levels and demand for equipment and this is offset by an under-recovery in income charged to partners below.
-Purchase of Services in the localities is underspent by £0.104m.
-This is offset by an overspend of £0.202m in IT licenses due to increases in contract prices. - 5.4.5 Income is under-recovered by £0.479m.
-Within Technical Care Services there is a net under-recovery of £0.571m in respect of EquipU, Stairlifts, and Ceiling Track and Hoists.
-There is an over recovery in training and Blue Badge income of £0.115m.
+- 5.4.1 Net expenditure is underspent by £0.932m. - 5.4.2 Employee costs is underspent by £0.733m due to a number of vacancies.
+Recruitment plans continue to be progressed to fill these as quickly as possible, however this is proving challenging in the current market. - 5.4.3 Transport costs is overspent by £0.144m mainly in relation to Transport and Support Service (TASS) in Technical Care and is linked to taxi and external vehicle hire required as a result of vacancies.
+This will reduce as recruitment progresses. - 5.4.4 Supplies and Services is underspent by £0.850m.
+Technical Care Services is underspent by £0.118m based on activity levels and demand for equipment and this is offset by an under-recovery in income charged to partners below.
+There is an underspend of £0.765m across various lines including purchase of services and commitments linked to inflation pressures. - 5.4.5 Income is under-recovered by £0.409m.
+This is mainly within Technical Care Services there is a net under-recovery of £0.362m in respect of EquipU, Stairlifts, and Ceiling Track and Hoists.